tldr-pages/tldr/pages/common/gh.md

 `gh pr status`

+- Create a new issue:

+`gh issue create`

+- View and filter repository’s open issues:

+`gh issue list`

-- View a pull request in the browser:
+- View an issue in the browser:

-`gh pr view`
+`gh issue view`